rwynn/monstache-site/src/config.md

 string (default "")

-When elasticsearch-pem-file is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to elasticsearch.
-This should only be used when elasticsearch is configured with SSL enabled.
+When elasticsearch-pem-file is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to Elasticsearch.
+This should only be used when Elasticsearch is configured with SSL enabled.

 ## elasticsearch-validate-pem